szabgab/Perl-Maven/README.md

 Add some mark to the user account when the user has purchased the pro account.
-Send e-mail to the person when they bought one of the products Change the system to let the user set the password after subscribing.
+Send e-mail to the person when they bought one of the products

 If I save all the meta information in one json file (or database), the following operations are needed: